SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 10 minutes

-While you’re lookin’ across the San Juan Valley, see if you can spot John’s Canyon Road, down at the bottom of the cliffs.
+While you’re looking across the San Juan Valley, see if you can spot John’s Canyon Road, down at the bottom of the cliffs.
+On a clear day, you might also see Monument Valley’s iconic buttes and mesas way out in the distance.

 4. Moki Dugway Overlook